UPDATE 5/17/21: Browsing does not require an appointment. Patrons may walk-in Monday-Saturday 9am-5pm. All other rules

 Q – Once inside can I go anywhere in the Library?

-A – No. If you have signed up to browse the Children’s Room, you may only go there.
-If you have made an appointment to browse the Adult and Teen sections, you may only go there.
-Although the two browsing sessions are at the same time, the main Library and the Children’s Room have different occupancy limits.
-You could make consecutive appointments for the different areas.
+A – Although the two browsing sessions are at the same time, the main Library and the Children’s Room have different occupancy limits.
+You may visit both but you will have to enter each department by via their main entrance.
 The Technology Commons and Tutor Rooms are closed.

 Q – Are there rules?
 I’m sure there are rules.
 What are they?